 It is not a secret that Microsoft is going all out to make their browser, Microsoft Edge, the best in the business.
-For that, it is rolling out updates with new features and one of them is Performance Mode or Efficiency Mode.
+For that, it is rolling out updates with new features and one of them is Performance Mode (now called Efficiency Mode in Microsoft Edge).
 However, this feature is in testing mode and is only available in Microsoft Edge Canary, as of now – but will be rolled out to the Stable version soon.

 The sole aim of this feature is to optimize your CPU, RAM, and battery to give you a long-lasting battery without compromising on speed.
 The results look promising but we will have to wait and see how well will this feature age.